Are Your Reasoning Models Reasoning or Guessing? A Mechanistic Analysis of Hierarchical Reasoning Models: Failure on Extremely Simple Puzzles: Violation of Fixed Points

 \subsection{Restoring Fixed Points via Data Augmentation}

-In order to restore the fixed point property of HRM for arbitrary inputs, we seek a direct way of enforcing the acquirement of stability.
-According to the discussion of Section~\ref{instability_explanation}, we are faced with the question: how do we provide HRM with more opportunities to train its stability?
+In order to restore the fixed point property of HRM for arbitrary inputs, we seek a direct way of enforcing the acquisition of stability.
+According to the discussion in \cref{instability_explanation}, we are faced with the question: how do we provide HRM with more opportunities to train its stability?

 We can explicitly advance such chances by exposing the model to nearly-solved puzzles directly.
-This inspires a simple data augmentation: for each puzzle in the training set, we make several simplified replicates.
-We reveal a random portion of the originally hidden tokens in each replicate, obtaining a simpler version of the puzzle, which is still valid as a training sample.
+This inspires a simple data augmentation: for each puzzle in the training set, we make one simplified replicate.
+We reveal a random portion of the originally hidden tokens in the replicate, obtaining a simpler version of the puzzle, which is still valid as a training sample.

-By training an HRM model with this augmentation technique, the overall test accuracy is increased from 54.5\% to 59.9\% (see Table~\ref{acc_table}).
-More importantly, the failure on simple puzzles (discussed in Section~\ref{violation}) is eradicated.
-Similarly, the unfavored drift after finding the solution is also eliminated (see Figure~\ref{refined_hrm_traj}).
+By training an HRM model with this augmentation technique, the overall test accuracy is increased from 55.0\% to 59.9\% (see \cref{acc_table}).
+More importantly, the failure on simple puzzles (discussed in \cref{violation}) is eradicated.
+Similarly, the unfavored drift after finding the solution is also eliminated (see \cref{refined_hrm_traj}).
 We conclude that by mixing samples of different complexity levels into training data, the fixed point property of HRM is restored.

 Other nice properties emerged as a by-product of fixed point restoration.
 For example, for puzzles generated via the same simplification formats (e.g., masking the first row), the latent-state trajectories now become symmetric: although these puzzles are different in tokens, they demonstrate nearly identical reasoning trajectories, suggesting the emergence of more general rules instead of overfitting to subtle details.
-This has not been the case for vanilla HRM (see Figure~\ref{refined_hrm_traj}).
+This has not been the case for vanilla HRM (see \cref{refined_hrm_traj}).

-\section{Reasoning Modes of HRM: `Guessing' instead of Reasoning}
+\section{Reasoning Modes of HRM: ``Guessing'' instead of Reasoning}

 In this section, we examine the way HRM approaches extremely hard puzzles, specifically by looking at the trajectory of its latent states.